getodk/docs/odkx-src/injected-interfaces-methods.rst

 Execute an action (intent call).

-If the request has been issued, and the dispatchStruct is not null then the javascript will be notified of the availability of a result via the registerListener callback.
-That callback should fetch the the results via odkCommon.viewFirstQueuedAction().
+If the request has been issued, and the dispatchStruct is not null then the JavaScript will be notified of the availability of a result via the registerListener callback.
+That callback should fetch the results via ``odkCommon.viewFirstQueuedAction()``.
-And they are removed from the queue via odkCommon.removeFirstQueuedAction();
+And they are removed from the queue via ``odkCommon.removeFirstQueuedAction();``

 closeWindow
 -----------------------